tuanio/AutoRec/README.md

 ## Introduction

-Đây là Github respository implementation của model AutoRec ([paper](https://arxiv.org/abs/2007.07224)).
+This is the Github repository implementation of the AutoRec model ([paper](https://arxiv.org/abs/2007.07224)).

 ## File structure

-- `AutoRec_regularization.ipynb`: đây là file implement AutoRec theo công thức từ paper.
+- `AutoRec_regularization.ipynb`: this is a file that implements AutoRec according to the formulas from paper.

-- `AutoRec_dropout.ipynb`: đây là file implement AutoRec theo kiểu Deep Learning.
+- `AutoRec_dropout.ipynb`: this is a file that implements AutoRec in Deep Learning style.

 ## Requirements